mppmu/qmc/README.md

 * `G` a C++11 style pseudo-random number engine (default: `std::mt19937_64`)
 * `H` a C++11 style uniform real distribution (default: `std::uniform_real_distribution<D>`)

+Typically the return type `T` and argument type `D` are set to type `double` (for real numbers), `std::complex<double>` (for complex numbers on the CPU only) or `thrust::complex<double>`  (for complex numbers on the GPU and CPU).
+In principle, the qmc library supports integrating other floating point types (e.g. quadruple precision, arbitrary precision, etc), though they must be compatible with the relevant STL library functions or provide compatible overloads.

+To integrate alternative floating point types, first include the header(s) defining the new type into your project and set the template arguments of the Qmc class `T` and `D` to your type.
+The following standard library functions must be compatible with your type or a compatible overload must be provided:
+* `sqrt`, `abs`, `modf`, `pow`
+* `std::max`, `std::min`

+If your type is not intended to represent a real or complex type number then you may also need to overload functions required for calculating the error resulting from the numerical integration, see the files `src/overloads/real.hpp` and `src/overloads/complex.hpp`.

+Example `9_boost_minimal_demo` demonstrates how to instantiate the qmc with a non-standard type (`boost::multiprecision::cpp_bin_float_quad`), to compile this example you will need the `boost` library available on your system.

 ### Public fields

 ---